-Canton Traumatic Brain Injury Attorney
+Canton Traumatic Brain Injury Lawyer

 The brain is a fragile, complex organ.
 It controls most of our body’s functions, including our ability to reason, communicate, move, and experience emotions and sensations.
 When the brain is damaged, the effects can be catastrophic.
 Our brains have a limited ability to heal themselves, so an injury can greatly impair our body’s vital functions.

-At Slater & Zurz, our Canton traumatic brain injury attorneys understand the mental, emotional, physical, and financial impact of a brain injury.
+At Slater & Zurz, our Canton traumatic brain injury lawyers understand the mental, emotional, physical, and financial impact of a brain injury.
 Although full recovery may not always be possible, we want to make sure you receive the highest level of care to aid in your recovery.
 We will handle all aspects of your traumatic brain injury case and pursue maximum compensation on your behalf, allowing you to focus on getting better.

 Traumatic Brain Injuries

 A traumatic brain injury, or TBI, is caused by a blow or jolt to the head or a penetrating head injury.
 They are commonly caused by falls, car accidents, sports injuries, assaults, and blast injuries.
 A TBI temporarily or permanently disrupts the function of the brain.
 A mild traumatic brain injury or MTBI can briefly affect a person’s consciousness or mental status.
 A more severe TBI can cause permanent brain damage and even death.
 Doctors generally classify traumatic brain injuries into the following five categories:

 Closed head injury – A closed head injury is the most common traumatic brain injury.
 It is caused by an external force, such as a blow to the head.
 Although the skull and brain are intact, a closed head injury often causes significant swelling or bleeding within the skull, often leading to brain damage or death.